Ginetta G26: Ginetta G26

-Automotive journalists saw the G26 as a very mature car; some consider it the most professional kit car ever offered.

 Ginetta G28

 The G28 presented in 1986 has a chassis that is 191 mm shorter than the G26 and a correspondingly shorter wheelbase.
 It is not a five-seater, but a pure two-seater or a 2+2-seater, depending on the customer's requirements.
 Significant body sections have been redesigned.
 Although Ginetta reused the doors and windshield of the Ford Fiesta, the rear side windows are shorter than the G26.
 At the back, the G28 has a hinted notchback instead of the hatchback.
 The bow is less wedge-shaped than that of the G26.
 Instead of the pop-up headlights, there is a broadband headlight on each side with an almost vertical lens and indicators protruding into the fenders; the lights are from the Vauxhall Astra Mk.
-2(Opel Kadett E).
+2 (Opel Kadett E).
 The higher line of the front of the car allows the installation of larger, taller engines, in particular the six-cylinder V-engines of the Ford Cologne series (2.8 liters displacement) or the Essex series (3.0 liters).
 At launch the G28 cost £3,055 uncompleted.
 The G28 is the least common member of the model family.
 Ginetta only sold six of his kits until 1992.